 JESUS MODESTO has a B.F.A., Long Island University and his Certification in Art Education.
 He has taught and presented in the state of New York and Atlixco Puebla, Mexico.
 During his travels to Mexico, Jesus taught in elementary and secondary schools such as Heroes del 4 de Mayo and Melchor Ocampo.
 He has experience working at the Nassau County Museum of Art, teaching at the elementary level.
 Jesus also taught at the Hillwood Art Museum located in Brookville New York serving as an art educator and working with curators as well as other artists.
 He is currently working with children with special needs for the Great Neck Public School District.
 Among his many artistic talents, Jesus is proficient in Photoshop CS6, Maya 3D animation software, & digital photography.

 ELLEN SCHIFF has a BA in Fine Arts, Queens College and a MFA, School of Visual Arts, Hunter College.
 She was the Creative Director and Artist for ES DESIGNS, specializing in branding.
 As Associate Creative Director for BrandEdge, she developed corporate campaigns, logos and product branding.
-She teaches multimedia classes in GNAC’s Outreach Programs; Children’s Art Studio Whitestone; YMHA ‘Children’s Art’; and painting at YMHA, ‘Adult Ed’.
+She teaches multimedia classes in GCAC’s Outreach Programs; Children’s Art Studio Whitestone; YMHA ‘Children’s Art’; and painting at YMHA, ‘Adult Ed’.
 She has exhibited her artwork at the 9th New Century Gallery, NYC; PS 122 Contemporary Art; Fordham Art Gallery, Texas; Lincoln Center Art Gallery NYC; and numerous other NYC venues.
 She has received several awards including Art Directors Club Video and Print awards and is a member of Art Initiatives, NYC.
-Currently she teaches Intermediate Art and Advanced level 11 Art Portfolio class at the Gold Coast Arts Center, as well as acting director of the school of the arts.
+Currently she teaches Intermediate Art and Advanced level II Art Portfolio class at the Gold Coast Arts Center and is the acting director of the School for the Arts.RETURN TO INSTRUCTORS PAGE